pedronaresi/fashion-investment-portfolio/README.md

 # Sportswear Investment Portfolio ![CI status](https://img.shields.io/badge/build-notpassing-brightred.svg)
-Portfolio Investment of sportswear brands assets built in R for "Analysis of Investments and Risks" course of 2018 at the Institute of Science and Technology at Federal University of São Paulo (UNIFESP). 📈
+Portfolio Investment of sportswear fashion assets built in R for "Analysis of Investments and Risks" course of 2018 at the Institute of Science and Technology at Federal University of São Paulo (UNIFESP). 📈

 *Read this in other languages: [English](README.md), [Portuguese](README.pt-BR.md).*